Scientific Advisory Board

 Geoffrey Duyk, MD, PhD

-Dr. Geoffrey Duyk is a partner at TPG Growth Biotech.
-Prior to joining TPG Growth Biotech in 2004, Dr. Duyk served on the Board of Directors and was President of Research & Development at Exelixis where he led a 550+ person group focused on the discovery and development of small molecule therapeutics.
+Dr. Geoffrey Duyk is the founder and Managing Partner of Circularis LP.
+Prior to Circularis, Dr. Duyk was a partner at TPG Growth Biotech.
+Dr. Duyk also previously served on the Board of Directors and was President of Research & Development at Exelixis where he led a 550+ person group focused on the discovery and development of small molecule therapeutics.
 Before joining Exelixis, Dr. Duyk was one of the founding scientific staff at Millenium Pharmaceuticals.
 As Vice President of Genomics at Millennium, he was responsible for building and leading the informatics, automation, DNA sequencing, and genotyping groups as well as the mouse and human genetics group.
 Prior to his tenure at Millennium, Dr. Duyk was an Assistant Professor at Harvard Medical School in the Department of Genetics and Assistant Investigator of the Howard Hughes Medical Institute.
 While at Harvard Medical School, Dr. Duyk was a Co-Principal Investigator in the NIH funded Cooperative Human Linkage Center.
 Dr. Duyk has been and continues to be a member of numerous NIH panels and oversight committees focused on the planning and execution of the human genome project.

 Dr. Duyk holds a PhD and MD from Case Western Reserve University and completed his medical and fellowship training at University of California, San Francisco.
 While at UCSF, Dr. Duyk was a fellow of the Lucille P. Markey Foundation and was awarded a post-doctoral fellowship from the Howard Hughes Medical Institute.